 The online marketplace has opened a whole new stream of banks available to you.
 While hometown, brick-and-mortar banks still have their place, you may find the perks of an online bank meet your needs.

-Banking certainly goes beyond the standard checking and savings accounts.
-Banks have build account types to meet all types of financial needs.
+Banking goes beyond the standard checking and savings accounts.
+Banks offer accounts to meet all types of financial needs.